LachlanWalls/moontime/README.md

 # moontime

 Moon Time is a timekeeping system based on the lunar cycle.
-You can read more about moon time itself [here](http://moon.dynodel.com).
+A Chrome extension with more information can be found [here](https://chrome.google.com/webstore/detail/moon/pkmifcpdpojpgejapnpedemfpfddflee).

 **This JavaScript library acts as an interface with moon time.** It allows anyone to implement moon time into their project, and has multiple features.